Super-Protocol/docs/docs/developers/deployment_guides/nodejs_tunnels/static_content.md

 slug: "/developers/guides/nodejs_tunnels/static_content"
 sidebar_position: 8
 ---

+## Overview and Prerequisites

+что требуется?

-## Tunnel Server Data
+## Setting up Tunnel Server

-1. Generate a UUID Token
+### Generate a UUID Token

     1. You can generate one using the website [UUID Generator](https://fusionauth.io/dev-tools/uuid-generator).
     2. For security purposes, it's better to create a script to generate the token.

-2. Save it in a file named `auth-token` (without any file extension).
+Save it in a file named `auth-token` (without any file extension).

+You'll need to insert the token into `config.json` in subsequent steps.

-3. Create an archive using the command:
+### Create an archive

+using the command:

 ```
 tar -czvf tunnel-server-data.tar.gz auth-token
 ```

 This will result in `tunnel-server-data.tar.gz`.

-4) Upload it to StorJ using the command:
+### Upload archive to StorJ

+using the command:

 ```
 spctl files upload tunnel-server-data.tar.gz --output tunnel-server-data.json --filename tunnel-server-data.tar.gz
 ```
 This will produce `tunnel-server-data.json`.

-5) Create a tunnel server order:
+### Create a tunnel server order

 ```
 spctl workflows create --tee 1,1 --tee-slot-count 3 --solution 6,2 --solution 10,6 --data tunnel-server-data.json --storage 20,16
 ```

-6. You'll need to insert the token into `config.json` in subsequent steps.
+Remember the resulting order ID.

-## Tunnel Client Data
+## Setting up Tunnel Client

-### Static Website
+### Content structure

+This is the internal structure.
+The website files are placed in the `content` dir.

 - config.json
 - content
     - index.html
     - css, etc.
-- config.json
 - private.pem
 - cert.crt

-### Structure of config.json
+### Set up the config.json

-1. The JSON file should have the following structure:
+The JSON file should have the following structure:

 ```
 {
   "tunnels": [